sakhawy/PrologBits/README.md

 - [ ] Linear search
 - [ ] Binary search
 - [X] Now I'm just listing random words and I know I won't be doing half of this shit but ok

+# DEMO/Running the programs
+Just copy-paste the code to https://swish.swi-prolog.org/